 Our Tenants First Service is a highly skilled team, with expert knowledge.
-We offer our tenants a range of specialist, tailored interventions to help them sustain their tenancies and enjoy where they live.
+We offer our tenants a range of specialist, tailored ways to help them keep their tenancies and enjoy where they live.

-Our dedicated key workers offer practical, hands on intensive support to tenants with multiple and complex needs, utilising the evidence based Family Intervention methodology.
-They help families to identify their problems at the root cause, and after initial assessments, provide the family with a support plan which is achievable and realistic.
-The criteria for a key worker is that tenants are:
+Our dedicated key workers offer practical, hands on intensive support to tenants with multiple and complex needs.
+They use the evidence based Family Intervention methodology.
+They help families to identify their problems at the root cause, and after initial assessments, provide the family with a support plan which they are able to do and realistic.
+The rules for a key worker is that tenants are:

 - Involved in criminal or anti-social behaviour

 - Struggling with a high level of debt

 - In danger of losing their home

 - Involved in Domestic abuse and or Sexual Violence

 Our Tenant Support Officers provide specialist money management advice and support to tenants who have difficulties with:

 - Certain vulnerabilities which means they need help completing online applications for Housing Benefit and Council Tax Support

 - Dealing with additional rent charges due to under occupation sometimes known as ‘Bedroom tax’